DarkSorrow/llamarn/README.md

 > ⚠️ **WORK IN PROGRESS**: This package is currently under active development.
 Community help and feedback are greatly appreciated, especially in the areas mentioned in What Needs Help.

-A React Native wrapper for llama.cpp focused on providing a simple, reliable way to run LLMs on mobile devices.
-This project was inspired by and builds upon the excellent work of [llama.rn](https://github.com/mybigday/llama.rn).

 ## Goals

 * Provide a thin, reliable wrapper around llama.cpp for React Native